cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 > - Networks and IP addresses to be bound to each VM.

-> - Templates from the Bosh release to be applied to each VM.
+> - Templates from the BOSH release to be applied to each VM.

 > - custom properties to be applied to configuration files and scripts for each [job template](#job-template).